 In recent years, Prague has turned into one of Europe’s top destinations.
 It has the perfect mixture of history, gorgeous architecture, exciting things to do and of course… cheap beer!
 What else do you want?
-This 4-day Prague itinerary is an example of how you can spend four days in Prague and see some of the best highlights of the city!
+This 4 day Prague itinerary is an example of how you can spend four days in Prague and see some of the best highlights of the city!
 Scroll all the way to the end for some extra tips about how to get to Prague, how to get around the city and some bits of information about the language and money.

-4 Days in Prague
+4 Day Prague Itinerary